heritage-science-hackathon/eastside-example-data/README.md

 # ECH example data

-In the files above you will find examples of transcripts collected fora selection of ECH projects.
+In the folders above you will find examples of the transcripts collected for a selection of ECH projects.
-Each file has a specific naming convention, that is matched by the audio file for each transcript in a separate folder on the computer.
+Each transcript file follows a specific naming convention that matches the original audio file, which is stored in a separate folder.

-A reference for the transcripts and audio files are then uploaded separately onto an archival system.
-The archival system only has a reference to where on the computer researchers can find a specific audio file/information, and does not include the data itself.
+A reference for the transcripts and audio files are then uploaded separately onto an archival system on a different computer.
+The archival system only provides a reference to the file name on the main computer, and does not include the data itself.
+Researchers then have to find the particular file they are after by searching for it manually on the main computer.

-Photographs collected from interviewees and during interviews are also stored on the main computer, but in a different file.
+Photographs collected from interviewees and taken during research are also stored on the main computer, but in a different folder.